Rouz1130/Band-Tracker/ReadMe.md

 run: DNU restore
 run: DNX kestrel

+export Band-Tracker-SQL.Sql file
+Open SSMS
+Select File > Open > File and select your .sql file.
+If the database does not already exist, add the following lines to the top of the script file CREATE DATABASE [your_database_name]
+GO
+Save the file.
+Click !
+Execute.
+Verify that the database has been created and the schema and/or data imported.

-Known Bugs
+#### Known Bugs

 None

-Support and contact details
+#### Support and contact details

 rmajlessi@gmail.com